 - Check the Full control checkbox, click Apply,and then press the OK button.

 Once the changes are applied, restart your Outlook application and check if the error is fixed.

 What If Nothing Works?

-Most of the Outlook errors are attributed to problems in PST file.
-So, if none of the above workaround helps fix the error, repairing the PST file may help.
+Most of the Outlook errors are attributed to problems in the PST file.
+So, if none of the above workarounds helps fix the error, repairing the PST file may help.

 Use the Outlook built-in Inbox Repair Tool (also referred to as ScanPST.exe) to repair the Outlook data file (.pst).
 Be wary, though, the built-in repair utility may fail to repair corrupt PST file in the following circumstances: